laurent22/joplin/readme/gsoc2021/index.md

 Anyone developer can be a mentor if you meet the GSoC eligibility requirements.
 We will potentially assign a student to you who has never worked on such a large project and will need some help.
 Make sure you're up for the task.
 Mentoring takes time, and lots and lots of communication.

 Before subscribing yourself as a mentor, please make sure that  the [staff](https://discourse.joplinapp.org/g/staff) is aware of that.
 Ask them to send the Summer of Code  Administrators an email confirming your involvement in the team.
 This is just a formality to make sure you are a real person we can trust; the administrators cannot know all active developers by their Google account ID.
-Then drop us an message in the forum.
+Then drop us a message in the forum.

 Prospective mentors should read the [mentoring guide](http://www.booki.cc/gsoc-mentoring).
 Also, Federico Mena-Quintero has written some helpful information based on his experiences in previous years.
 [His HOWTO](https://people.gnome.org/~federico/docs/summer-of-code-mentoring-howto/index.html) has some useful suggestions for anyone planning to mentor this year.